shubhvjain/coregtor/README.md

-# Predict gene co regulator from gene expressing data using `corRegTor`
+# Predict transcription gene co regulator from gene expressing data using `coRegTor`

+The cell uses the information in the genome to generate proteins.
+This process has 2 steps.
+Step one is conversion of DNA into an mRNA (messenger RNA).
+This process is called Transcription.
+In the second step, called translation, the mRNa is "translated" into proteins.
+Both steps involved many sub steps.
+The process is complex and is regulated at each step in the way.